shinyvision/git-leviathan/README.md

 ## About

-Git Leviathan is a desktop Git repository visualizer written in Rust and built on the [Iced](https://iced.rs/) GUI framework.
-It turns the tangled mass of your commit history into a clean, navigable graph — branches, merges, tags, and all — so you can read a repository the way it actually is, not the way `git log` pretends.

-Under the hood it talks to your repos via `libgit2` (vendored, no system dependency), persists settings in SQLite, and reacts to filesystem changes in real time.
-The result: a responsive, native-feeling client that boots fast, stays out of your way, and never phones home.
+A lot of Git clients exist, but most of them still look like they are stuck in the '90s.
+The ones that do feel good to use are usually closed source, slow because they are built on Electron, or hard to shape around your own workflow.

+Git Leviathan started as an attempt to solve all three problems at once: an open source Git client that is native, fast, and built to be extended.
+It is designed around the graph first, so branches, merges, tags, stashes, and release trains are visible as the shape of the project instead of hidden behind a flat log.

 ## Features

-- **Graph-first history view** — every branch, merge, and tag rendered as a readable DAG.
+- **Graph-first history view** — follow branches, merges, tags, stashes, and long-lived maintenance lines without losing context.
+- **Commit details at a glance** — select a commit and inspect the message, author, parents, changed files, and stats in one place.
+- **Diff viewer with syntax highlighting** — read changes with tree-sitter based highlighting.
 - **Multi-tab workspace** — keep several repositories open side by side.
-- **Diff viewer with syntax highlighting** — powered by `syntect` and `two-face`.
+- **Plugin system** — extend the app with Lua plugins for commands, UI slots, dock panels, graph decorations, services, and more.
+Documentation coming soon.
 - **Live filesystem watching** — the UI updates when your working tree does.
 - **Structured error reporting** — auth failures, corrupt objects, and network issues surfaced with context, not stack traces.
 - **Cross-platform** — Linux, macOS, and Windows.